AmaralOne/CustomerApi/README.md

 This Api manages Customer.

-But, first authenticate with the Api.
+But, first authenticate with the Api: